 It is possible to remove AdLoad without the help of an anti-malware tool.
 However, since AdLoad is also a browser hijacker, you’ll need to do some tweaks to remove the malware from your Mac manually.

-To remove AdLoad from Safari:
+To get rid of the AdLoad from Safari:

 - Reset your homepage and search engine.